denevell/GoLibrary/README.md

 	flagutils        - get a command line argument or exist showing an error message

 	jsonutils        - convert a multiline string into json formatted multiline string, add the jsonp http header

-	server           - generic server soon to be removed since it's been imported into dirparser/server